Self-playing Adversarial Language Game Enhances LLM Reasoning: Experiments

 \section{Experiments}

 To verify the effectiveness of SPAG, we select open-source pretrained LLMs of different sources and model sizes, particularly LLaMA-2-7B~\citep{touvron2023llama} and Baichuan-2-13B~\citep{yang2023baichuan}.
-The evaluation metrics include the commonly used reasoning benchmarks~\citep{eval-harness} and the game-play win rates between different self-play checkpoints and GPT-4~\citep{openai2022gpt4}.
+As introduced in Section~\ref{sec:SPAG-method}, the training process includes two stages: imitation learning of GPT-4, and self-play learning on game episodes.
+For baseline comparison, we consider Chain-of-Thought (CoT)~\citep{wei2022chain} and continuous supervised fine-tuning (SFT) methods.
+Besides, we also test another two keyword-based non-adversarial language games: \textit{20-Question} and \textit{Guess-My-City} as described in \citet{abdulhai2023lmrl}.
+More details about the two games are in Appendix~\ref{sec:non-adversarial-game-baselines}.